Last updated on May 29th, 2022 at 10:15 pm

 10) Museum of the History of Greek Costume

-The Museum of the History of Greek Costume is part of the more popular Lyceum Club of Greek Women.
+The Museum of the History of Greek Costumes is part of the more popular Lyceum Club of Greek Women.

-It is an attractive yet tiny museum where you can view several aspects of Greek Costume.
+It is an attractive yet tiny museum where you can view several aspects of Greek Costumes.
 It also exhibits some porcelain dolls in regional costumes.